-Here at Hampshire we continue to make progress on our food systems work.
+Here at Hampshire College we continue to make progress on our food systems work.
 Earlier this fall our Food Systems team conducted a survey of first year students in the dining hall, and discovered that few of them had a good grasp on what exactly the Hampshire College food system was or how it worked.

-To remedy this, we worked in conjunction with the Bon Appetit Fellow, Shira Kaufmann, and came up with both a Food Systems Panel to answer student questions and a cooking class to teach students how to use Hampshire Farm products found in their CSA shares.
+To remedy this, we worked in conjunction with the Bon Appetit Fellow, Shira Kaufmann, and came up with both a Food Systems Panel to answer student questions and a cooking class to teach students how to use Hampshire Farm products found in their fall CSA shares.

 The food was delicious and the class was extremely well received; we look forward to continuing these classes next semester.
-In the meantime, we wish you all a happy holidays and a wonderful new year!
+In the meantime, the Hampshire College Farm wishes you all a happy holidays and a wonderful new year!